Tribord Easybreath vs. Ocean Reef Aria

 Features of a full-face snorkel mask

 The larger mask also allows a larger field of view lifting the underwater experience to a completely new level.
-You can see pretty much as much to the right, left, up and down as you can without wearing a mask.
-This is quite a difference compared to a standard scuba mask.
+You can see pretty much as much to the right, left, up, and down as you can without wearing a mask.
+This is quite different compared to a standard scuba mask.